spotify/confidence-resolver-rust/openfeature-provider/js/MIGRATION.md

 - `apiClientId`: Confidence API Client ID
 - `apiClientSecret`: Confidence API Client Secret

-These require workspace admin access to create (see "Obtaining the new credentials" section below).

 ### What happened to the `timeout` parameter?

 The old provider used `timeout` to control network request timeouts for each flag evaluation.
 When exceeded, default values were returned.